gegnew/aws-greengrass-pubsub-sdk-for-python/samples/README.md

 git clone https://github.com/aws-samples/aws-greengrass-pubsub-sdk-for-python.git

 # Take a copy of the selected component template and rename to your desired component name.
+MY_COMPONENT_NAME=com.example.greengrass-pubsub-component

-cp -Rf aws-greengrass-pubsub-sdk-for-python/samples/gg-pubsub-sdk-component-template com.example.greengrass-pubsub-component
+cp -Rf aws-greengrass-pubsub-sdk-for-python/samples/gg-pubsub-sdk-component-template $MY_COMPONENT_NAME

 # CD into the template component source directory
-cd com.example.greengrass-pubsub-component/src
+cd $MY_COMPONENT_NAME/src
 ```

-Its recommended to open the component working directory in your preferred IDE now to help with making the proceeding changes and updates.
+**Note:** Its recommended to open the new component directory in your preferred IDE or text editor now to help with making the proceeding changes and updates.

 ### Update the GDK Configuration